 This type of CCP-cleared repo can be executed on £GC (formerly called Term DBV), which is the sterling GC financing facility offered LCH Ltd and supported by Euroclear UKI (CREST).
-GC financing facilities combine CCPs and tri-party collateral managers.77 Note than £GC can also be traded on a Trading Venue, as in case 85.2.1.4 below and illustrated in sample report 2.16.
+GC financing facilities combine CCPs and tri-party collateral managers.
+Note than £GC can also be traded on a Trading Venue, as in case 85.2.1.4 below and illustrated in sample report 2.16.
 As in the previous case, reporting parties who negotiate a repo in the OTC market are required to assume, for the purposes of SFTR, that they have executed a prior repo between themselves which is then terminated and replaced by cleared repos with the CCP.
 Consequently, they (but not the CCP) will have to report:

-The key difference with the report in the previous case is that the allocation of collateral will be made by a tri-party agent and against the net exposure of the entire portfolio of repos transacted through the GC financing facility (in fact, there will be several portfolios in the case of require submission via an electronic trading platform), this recommendation should be understood to apply to the submission to the independent platform.
+The key difference with the report in the previous case is that the allocation of collateral will be made by a tri-party agent and against the net exposure of the entire portfolio of repos transacted through the GC financing facility (in fact, there will be several portfolios in the case of £GC as netting on that facility is of repos with the same maturity date).
+Net exposure collateralization means that the reports of the cleared repos should include the following field:

-77 GC financing facilities offer CCP-clearing and tri-party collateral management services.
+76 GC financing facilities offer CCP-clearing and tri-party collateral management services.
 They are often accessed through automatic trading systems (ATS).
 Collateral is allocated against the net exposure of a portfolio of GCFF repos.
 There are three such facilities in the EU at the moment: Eurex Repo's GC Pooling, €GC Plus offered by LCH SA and £GC offered by Euroclear UKI (CREST) and LCH Ltd.